rsvp/chess/README.md

 * As in life, there are no take-backs: so think before you move.
 * As in life, today's bliss may be tomorrow's poison.
 * As long as an opening is reputed to be weak it can be played.
+* Assume your opponent will play like a machine, but if he falters, punish him.
 * Attack the base of a pawn chain.
 * Attack their weaknesses, and emerge to their surprise.
 * Attack when you have the superior game, or else: lose your advantage.